raunakthakur/Machine-Learning-And-NLP-Projects/Extensive Data Analysis- USA Accident Data(2016-2020)/README.md

 ## Extensive Data Analysis- USA Accident Data(2016-2020)

+### `NOTE:Folium Map is not displaying Due to GITHUB TRUST NOTEBOOK Issue.It would be supportive if you download the file  view Interactive Folium Map `
 ### Content
 This dataset has been collected in real-time, using multiple Traffic APIs.
 Currently, it contains accident data that are collected from February 2016 to Dec 2020 for the Contiguous United States.